teuk/mediabot_v3/docs/ROADMAP_3.5.md

   fail-closed invariants over 16 cross-cutting 3.5 axes, and its operational boundaries passed read-only on the supported deployment without changing a service, database grant or private configuration.
+- MB726 source alignment is in progress on development.
+Release identity is explicit, candidate rehearsals are visibly non-publishable, the supported install/update/database/systemd authorities agree, and the obsolete remote updater is excluded.
+The mbweb dependency lock is beyond the current advisory ranges and deployments now reject moderate-or-higher findings.
+The actual two-build rehearsal remains pending on the future clean committed candidate.
 - Fresh Debian 13 installation and representative 3.3-to-3.5 upgrade rehearsal remain deliberately last among the technical gates.
 They validate the final accepted surface rather than an intermediate one.